V4Fire/Client/src/core/data/README.md

 #### Static extra providers

-If you don't need to dynamic providing parameters from a request you can define a static object instead of function.
+If you don't need to provide dynamic parameters to a request you can define a static object instead of function.

 ```js
 import Provider, { provider } from 'core/provider';